Dungeons & Dragons Starter Set: Starter Set

 Unlike the 4th Edition Starter Set (2008), the 5th Edition Starter Set was released on July 15, 2014, before the new core three rulebooks (Player's Handbook, Monster Manual, Dungeon Master's Guide) were released between August and December 2014.
 It included a 32-page rulebook for playing characters level 1–5, a 64-page adventure module (Lost Mine of Phandelver), five pre-generated characters and dice.
 Lost Mine of Phandelver is set in and around the village of Phandalin (a region in the Forgotten Realms).

 The Starter Set won "Best Supplement" in the 2014 Golden Geek Awards.
 In the 2015 ENnie Awards, the Starter Set was the gold winner of "Best Production Values" and "Best Family Game".
+In a review of Dungeons & Dragons Starter Set in Black Gate, Andrew Zimmerman Jones said "it's not enough to give us a full idea of what the final rules for 5th edition will look like ... but it does provide enough information to get some hints about how the upcoming edition of the game will be structured.
+In general, the goal seems to be to streamline the system, making it very accessible to new gamers, but still providing enough substance and versatility that more experienced gamers will find the system desirable.
+It's a tough balancing act, but looking over the D&D Starter Set, I feel a growing sense of confidence that the new system will achieve these objectives."

 Bloomberg reported that in 2014, the Starter Set in North America sold 126,870 units.
 While unit sales decreased in 2015, unit sales started to increase again in 2016.
 In 2018, 306,670 units were sold in North America.
-The Starter Set's adventure, Lost Mine of Phandelver, is available as a digital product through D&D Beyond, Fantasy Grounds, and Roll20.
+The Starter Set's adventure, Lost Mine of Phandelver, was available as a digital product through D&D Beyond, Fantasy Grounds, and Roll20 and is part of the 2023 adventure Phandelver and Below: The Shattered Obelisk.